londonhackspace/acnode-cl/README.md

 ![pn532 connected](pictures/pn532_connection.jpg)

-1. carefully unsolder the 0 ohm resistor jumper from the HIS0 connector, then resolder it (or just bridge the pads with solder) so that the '0' side is connected rather than the 1, this puts the reader in HSU mode.
+1. Cooqrobot boards: Carefully unsolder the 0 ohm resistor jumper from the HIS0 connector, then resolder it (or just bridge the pads with solder) so that the '0' side is connected rather than the 1, this puts the reader in HSU mode.
+  Elechouse boards: Set the DIP switches both to the right (This is as shipped from the factory) to put the reader into HSU mode.

-2. Solder headers onto the 8 pin connector on the board where the tx/rx pins are, you need at least tx,rx,3.3v,gnd.
-N.B. you can't use the SCL/SDA pins on the 4 pin connector because they have pullups on them...
+2. Solder headers onto the 8 pin connector on the board where the TX/RX pins are, you need at least TX,RX,5V,GND.
+N.B.
+Cooqrobot boards: you can't use the SCL/SDA pins on the 4 pin connector because they have pullups on them...

-2. Connect 3.3v and gnd to somewhere convenient on the connected launchpad
+2. Connect 5v and GND to somewhere convenient on the connected launchpad

 4. This sketch uses Serial6 which uses PP0 and PP1, AKA pins 43 and 44 on the connected launchpad, connect those too, PP0 goes to TX on the board and PP1 to RX.

 5. Check the labels on the card reader boards carefully, one cheap reader board has the pins for the FTDI cable pinouts *backwards* on the top (component) side of the board.
 Also some card readers label TX and RX the other way round...
+Do not use cheap Elechouse NFC Reader V3 clones - they often have the wrong component values in their antenna matching stage, and cannot energise cards well.
+Genuine Elechouse NFC Reader V4 (Direct from Elechouse, work well, the extra price is worth it for avoiding the hassle of deploying an under-performing reader).

 See here for the Connected Launchpad pinouts: